cs-gy6903/2022-fall/project/README.md

 for decryption each party needs to use the other's secret to derive the symmetric cipher inputs for decryption.

-Once the client has established the server's handshake key and IV, they can pass them, the ciphertext, and the authentication tag to a cryptography library to perform decryption (and validation of the auth tag against the ciphertext, ensuring integrity).
+Once the client has established the server's handshake key and IV (using the latter to calculate the per-record nonce), they can pass the key, nonce, ciphertext, and authentication tag to a cryptography library to perform AES decryption (and validation of the auth tag against the ciphertext, ensuring integrity).

 Now it's time to parse and validate the server's messages!
 As with prior sections detailing message format, we will elide record and message headers